 We work with loads of agencies and companies who register their jobs with us.
+They are predominanlty people that we have worked wiht for many years so have a deep insight into what they’re about.
 We find applicants for them, and pass on their CVs; this is called an introduction.
 The client will then interview them (or reject them).
 If they offer one of our candidates the job, we get paid a fee.
 That’s how we make our money.

-Because we’re a niche recruitment agency, all of our jobs are in the fields of marketing, PR, digital, and creative.
+Because we’re a niche recruitment agency, all of our jobs are in the fields of marketing, PR & Social, digital, and creative.
 Similarly, we focus almost entirely on permanent roles.
 Other recruitment agencies may specialise in other sectors, or temporary roles, or will do a bit of everything.

 I sent my CV to you for a job.
 What happens next?

 We look at and read every single CV that we get sent – on average, about 60 a day.
 Then we make a decision about each one, which boil down to these four options: